e-picas/bash-library/man/MANPAGE.md

 -   a management of a *configuration dotfile* for a script: some methods allow you to read, write, update and delete configuration values in a file
 -   a management of *temporary files* and *log files*
+-   a management of *script's options and arguments* (re-arrangement, loop etc)
--   a set of *common options* (described in next "Options" section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation
+-   a set of *common options* (described in next "*Options*" section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation